g41797/matryoshka-io/kitchen/docs/patterns/mailbox-and-topology.md

 ## Topology patterns

-Recurring shapes for wiring mailboxes and workers together.
+Recurring shapes for connecting mailboxes and workers.
 Each is a composition of the
 Mailbox patterns above, not a new mechanism.

 ### Request-Response